Luftare/shadow/README.md

 - rectangle shrinks and players outside will receive damage
 - players start without any equipment
 - guns can be looted and they have limited ammo
+- two guns can be equipped and selected from
+- damage is determined by how close to the center of the cell is clicked

 ### Menu